d-toups/stock-price-trend-prediction/README.md

    ```
 All data is automatically downloaded via yfinance

-## Conclusions & Learnings
+## Conclusions & Key Learnings

-- Short-term (14-day) windows capture more predictable structure than medium-term ones.
+- Short-term (14-day) windows captured more predictable structure than medium-term (60-day) windows.
-- Stronger price movements (5% threshold) are easier to classify than milder ones.
+- Stronger price movements (5% threshold) were noticeably easier to classify than milder ones.
+- **Random Forest and Naive Bayes showed very balanced performance**: each model outperformed the other in exactly 4 out of the 8 configurations.
+This highlights how effective a simple probabilistic model can be when features are well-engineered.
-- Simple, well-engineered features can be competitive on noisy datasets.
+- Simple, domain-informed features (price skewness + relative volume) proved competitive on noisy financial data.

-**Key Lesson:** Thoughtful feature engineering and rigorous validation often matter more than model complexity in financial prediction tasks.
+**Key Lesson**: On noisy, near-random-walk data like stock prices, thoughtful feature engineering and proper validation often matter more than choosing a more complex model.

 ## Future Work